denizyennerr/Brazilian_E-commerce_Analysis/README.md

 group by order_status, approved_month
 order by order_status desc, approved_month desc;
 ```
-This query aims to analyze the distribution of orders based on their status (e.g., delivered, shipped, processed) and the month in which they were approved.
-It retrieves the count of orders, along with their respective order status and the month in which they were approved.
-We did not filter explicitly for the order_status by using SQL, we found the order status friction of the monthly orders only.

 We will now filter the data for orders with order status 'unavailable' or 'cancelled' with Python.
 And we will employ a barplot() function to visualize the unavailable or cancelled orders by month on the x-axis.
 The frequency of orders will be depicted on the y-axis.